-Subsequent Issuer means Borgo AB (publ) (Reg.
-No. 559153-2303, LEI Code 54930030QWENGUD8ZR59), a public limited liability company incorporated in Sweden.
+Subsequent Issuer means Borgo AB (Reg.
+No. 559153-2303), a private limited liability company incorporated in Sweden to be converted into a public limited liability company prior to the Issuer Change Event.

 Subsidiary means, in relation to any person, any legal entity (whether incorporated or not), which at any time is a subsidiary to such person, directly or indirectly, as defined in the applicable Companies Act.